Tiger Stadium In-Stadium Policies

 Reason: This policy is for the convenience and safety of all Tiger ticket holders.
 Even the smallest of LSU fans sitting on their parents' lap can be an inconvenience to the fan sitting in the next seat and a safety risk for the child.

-Reason: Umbrellas are a sight obstruction for other fans, and can be a safety hazard.
+Reason: Umbrellas are a sight obstruction and possible safety hazard for other fans.

 Recommendation: LSU advises the use of ponchos or other wearable rain gear for inclement weather.